alikafridi/Book-Notes/7_Day_Startup.md

 #### What is a startup

-A business is anything derives a wage for it founder.
+A business just derives a wage for it founder.
 A startup however is more exciting and has:

 1. High impact potential
 2. High levels of innovation